-Throughout the COVID-19 pandemic, you’ve likely been asked to lead in ways you may never have before.
-Uncertainty stretches out ahead of us as the nation and the world transition during this time.
+As uncertainty stretches out ahead of us, the nation and the world must find ways to transition during this time.
 The Japanese language has two characters for the word ‘crisis.’
 One is threat/danger and the second is opportunity.
 How can you as a leader embody empathy for the concerns, worries and fears of returning employees, yet embrace the opportunity?

 Preparation is Critical